computer-lab/computerlab.io/lab-rules.md

 ![Reference Lab Rules.](https://s-media-cache-ak0.pinimg.com/originals/b5/56/89/b55689ffec09c9e77d39b12fffccc8cf.jpg)

+### Guiding Principles:
+- We are here to help you.

 ### Code of Conduct:
 - Computer Lab members will treat each other with kindness and respect.
 - Computer Lab members will not "ghost" clients.